-15.11 Advanced Home Care Aide Specialist
+15.10 Advanced Home Care Aide Specialist and Advanced Home Care Aide Behavioral Health Specialist

-The parties agree to continue developing and implementing a new advanced skills training track designed for individual providers who support clients who are in the high-risk/high medical cost category and/or experience behaviors of significant frequency and intensity based on the criteria set by the parties.
+Pursuant to RCW 74.39A.351, the Partnership shall offer advanced training for individual providers.
+The Training Partnership will offer an Advanced Home Care Aide (AHCAS) and Advanced Home Care Aide Behavioral Health Specialist (AHCABHS) program.
+Development and revisions of the curriculum will be developed in partnership with the Department of Social and Health Services.
+The curriculum must advance the individual provider's knowledge and skills beyond basic training using clearly identified learning objectives, competencies and methods to measure integration of specific skill sets.
+The parties agree to continue developing and implementing a new advanced skills training track designed for individual providers who support clients who are in the high-rick/high medical-cost category and/or experience behaviors of significant frequency and intensity-based on the criteria set by the parties.